File last modified:

 Stercus bubulus omnia vincit

-Naming in principle constitutes an act of violence, which valorizes constructed spaces of colonial hegemony across boundaries appropriated by didactic official discourse implicated by scientifico-disciplinary mechanisms of cultural production and alters the native imaginary.
+Naming in principle constitutes an act of violence, which valorizes constructed spaces of colonial hegemony across boundaries appropriated by didactic official discourse (as implicated by scientifico-disciplinary mechanisms of cultural production) and alters the native imaginary.

 Implicated by this nexus of contestation is a congeries of transformations of wrought and fraught discourses on the gender construction of the colonized Self in the language of resistance to state narratives that underlies the articulation of cultural nationalisms.
 Focusing on how the item’s excessive presence is generated, distributed, and disavowed raises questions about the cultural politics and ontology (sensu André Bazin).
 A true social ontology, by leaving its trace on detoured textuality and contested positionality, seeks an incisive neonationalist ethical regrounding in order to contest and thematize the key question of cultural politics and modernities through presentist political economy and contingent cultural studies.
 It is crucial to radical democracy that we reclaim critical pedagogy through the auto-ethnography of white subjectivity and critiquing of the postcolonial imagination, since agentic transformation occurs through self-knowledge and is a fundamental problematic of (and point of mutual interrogation of) post-capitalist modernity.